 I was constantly worrying I was going red or that you could see me sweating, which kept distracting me from what I was trying to say.

-Pausing between sentences and different points is a good idea in general; that way if you make a mistake you only have to repeat one line rather than several.
+Pausing between sentences and different points is a good idea in general.
+This way if you make a mistake, you only have to repeat one line rather than several.
 It also helps with pace and stops you talking too quickly, something I’m guilty of doing when I’m feeling anxious.

 This is the main point I want to make; don’t try to be someone you’re not.

 It’s so easy to try and mimic someone else’s style, especially when you’re first starting out and have absolutely no idea what to say.
 The problem with doing that is that it’s just going to come across as forced and unnatural, especially if you’re using words or phrases that you’d never use in real life.

 Instead, try to imagine that you’re talking to a friend, partner or family member – someone you feel comfortable and at ease with.

 It can be so hard to open yourself up and make yourself vulnerable, especially with how nasty some people can be online.
 I know I’ve personally stopped going into the comment section on YouTube because it really upsets me to see all the negativity and hate.